Will AI replace designers in 2026? A data report

 People underestimate how hard consistent visual style actually is.
 A mature design language isn't "big sans-serif and lots of white space."
 It's the precise relationships between sizes, weights, and letter-spacing.
 A rhythm in spacing that gives the product its breathing pattern.
 A signature way shadows and dividers get handled.
 A system for how illustration, photography, and UI live together without fighting.

-AI struggles with matching a particular style at fidelity.
+AI struggles with every piece of that.
+Matching a particular style at fidelity.
 Holding that style across 40 screens without drift.
 Blending two or three influences into something coherent rather than mush.

 Designers can build style systems from scratch, decide which rules are sacred and which can bend, and look at a screen and say "this element doesn't belong in this universe."
 None of that is shortcut-able by prompting.